kwasniew/hyperbook/README.md

 </div>
 ```
 Translating between HTML and ```h``` function calls can get tiresome for nested HTML.
-Even if you automate the process, you still have to mentally switch between function representation and HTML representation you inspect in DevTools.
+Even if you automate the process, you still have to mentally switch between JS representation and HTML representation you inspect in DevTools.
-On the other hand if you write everything from scratch and prefer JS first templating, calling ```h``` function directly is a solid option.
+On the other hand if you write everything from scratch and prefer JS-driven templating, calling ```h``` function directly is a solid option.

 ### JSX